ropensci/qualtRics/cran-comments.md

 ## Release summary

-This is the 11th CRAN release of qualtRics (the 5th since it has returned to CRAN since being archived).
-This release updates documentation, fixes bugs, and adds functionality for survey distribution data (`fetch_distributions()`) and column mapping (`extract_colmap()`).
+This is the 12th CRAN release of qualtRics (the 6th since it has returned to CRAN since being archived).
+This release improves user messaging and internal functions, and adds functionality for survey description data (`fetch_description()`) and finding survey IDs (`fetch_id()`).

 ## Test environments

 * local macOS install: release
 * macOS 10.15.7 (on GitHub actions): release
 * windows server 2019 10.0.17763 (on GitHub actions): release